loryanstrant/BYD-PID-list/README.md

 <br><br>

-## Comments
+## Note
-Everything i saw so far shows that Dolphin and Atto3 use the same codes.
-Possible also Seal [Table with Work in progress](https://docs.google.com/spreadsheets/d/17hWSms8gI4p-yw8w6tnLtT0eCKMj096mSmfEf9bdpZs/edit?usp=sharing)
+Everything seen so far indicates that the Dolphin and Atto 3 use the same codes, potentially also the Seal.
+[Table with Work in progress](https://docs.google.com/spreadsheets/d/17hWSms8gI4p-yw8w6tnLtT0eCKMj096mSmfEf9bdpZs/edit?usp=sharing)